elastic/package-registry/CONTRIBUTING.md

 1. Add icon if missing.

-    The tiles with integration icons are presented in different places in Kibana, hence it's better to define their own icons to make the UI easier to navigate.
+    The integration icons are presented in different places in Kibana, hence it's better to define custom icons to make the UI easier to navigate.

     As the `import-beats` script looks for icons in Kibana and EUI repositories, add an icon to the first one the same way as for tutorial resources (Kibana directory: `src/legacy/core_plugins/kibana/public/home/tutorial_resources/logos/`).

 2. Add screenshot if missing.

-    The Kibana Integration Manager show screenshots related with an integration.
+    The Kibana Integration Manager shows screenshots related with the integration.
 Screenshots present Kibana dashboards visualizing the metric/log data.

     The `import-beats` script finds references to screenshots mentioned in `_meta/docs.asciidoc` and copies image files from the Beats directories:
     * `metricbeat/docs/images`